LeetLLM

 Output

-This is not about recovering a hidden "true" chain of thought.
+This isn't about recovering a hidden "true" chain of thought.
 The contract exposes evidence that a product or reviewer can inspect when the final decision is wrong.

 2. Explicit intermediate fields for complex extraction